 Strong primary health care is the key to achieving health for all.

 - Addresses more than 80 percent of people’s common health needs throughout their lives.

 - Saves and improves lives, with fewer children dying before their fifth birthday, and more people living longer, healthier lives.

 - Is efficient, detecting, preventing and managing people’s illnesses before they become expensive to treat.

 - Is fair and equitable, providing all people with access to essential health services in their communities.

 - Protects global health security, helping communities detect and stop local outbreaks before they become global epidemics.

 Strong primary health care also requires quality, easy-to-understand data to pinpoint strengths and weaknesses, and measure and monitor improvements.
-PHCPI is working to measure what matters – helping to shine a light on what’s working and what’s not, and ensuring decision makers have the data they need to strengthen primary care systems on the way to achieving health for all.
+PHCPI worked to measure what matters – helping to shine a light on what’s working and what’s not, and ensuring decision makers have the data they need to strengthen primary care systems on the way to achieving health for all.